This article expands on what I wrote several years ago in Each database table requires its own class.

 If you have one class per database table you are relegating each class to being no more than a simple transport mechanism for moving data between the database and the user interface.
 It is supposed to be more complicated than that.

-Who says?
 Surely if I make something more complicated than it need be I would be violating the KISS principle?
 You must be a member of the Lets's-make-it-more-complicated-than-it-really-is-just-to-prove-how-clever-we-are brigade.
 The alternative idea, that of having a class which is responsible for a group of tables, is something I could never dream up in a million years.
 I have worked with databases for several decades, and just as the DBMS itself treats each table as a separate entity with its own name, structure and set of business rules, then I follow the principles of OOP and encapsulate that structure and all those rules in a separate class.
 This simple approach has enabled me to identify and take advantage of a wide range of benefits which are explained below.

 While it is true that each table class, when it it first created, can only handle the basic transportation of data between the UI and the database (which includes all primary validation) my implementation of the Template Method Pattern allows for any additional complexity to be covered by inserting code into the relevant hook methods within each subclass.